Why customer referral marketing is so powerful

 People are 4 times more likely to buy when referred by a friend.

-A referral program will do the same for you.
+A customer referral marketing program will do the same for you.
 It’s common business knowledge that referral customers act as valuable brand ambassadors, convert more, close faster, have a higher CLV than others.
 According to the Wharton School of Business:

 The Lifetime Value for new referral customer is 16% higher than non-referrals.

 With digital channels on the rise, word of mouth marketing strategies have become easier to adopt.
 After all, people repeatedly talk about their purchases amongst their peers.
-When consumers share information to help another in a win-win fashion, your brand can directly benefits through a referral program.
+When consumers share information to help another in a win-win fashion, your brand can directly benefits through a referral marketing program.

 Expect improved customer engagement, higher conversions, lower churn rates, improved customer loyalty, and revenue increases from referral marketing.
 I’m about to go over 17 referral marketing statistics that will show you just how effective your referral program can be.